 Lace up your walking shoes, grab an umbrella if it looks like rain, and hit the streets early if you want to experience the best of Seattle in a single day.
 Luckily, two of the city's top attractions--Pike Place Market and the Olympic Sculpture Park--open early, so you should get started as early as possible.
 For visitors, the fact that the market is only 2 blocks from the waterfront makes connecting the dots in this town fairly easy.
 Late in the afternoon, after delving into the city's history, you'll visit Seattle Center, which is home to Seattle's most familiar icon, the Space Needle.
-Start: Walk or take a taxi to the Olympic Sculpture Park.

 Set at the north end of the waterfront and home to monumental sculptures by Alexander Calder, Claes Oldenburg, and Richard Serra, this multilevel park is the most beautiful open space in Seattle.
 There are stunning views across Puget Sound to the Olympic Mountains, native-plant gardens, and a tiny man-made beach that looks as wild as any beach on the Olympic Peninsula.